Monument artist creates the beauty of Colorado; Lives dream

 Art is her dream, but one she abandoned for fear of the ‘starving artist’.

-Her daughter started art lessons a number of years ago.
-Jamie joined in and was quickly reminded of her passion.
+Her daughter started art lessons a number of years ago, and when Jamie joined in, she was quickly reminded of her passion.

 That was six years ago.